cwalstra/cs344/project/README.md

 1. Download the tarball of all images from https://ai.stanford.edu/~jkrause/cars/car_dataset.html
 2. Untar the images
 3. Change the file paths to match the paths that you used.
-4. Run the script with the process_data argument as true
+4. Run the script with the process_data argument as true and the validation directory as car_test
 5. Delete most of the folders, leaving only the following cars
     1. Aston Martin V8 Vantage Coupe 2012
     2. Audi R8 Coupe 2012